Former US Secretary of State Madeleine Albright dies

 Former US Secretary of State Madeleine Albright has died of cancer at the age of 84.
 She succumbed to cancer on Wednesday surrounded by family and friends, her family said in a statement shared via Albright’s verified Twitter account.
 Albright became the first woman to head the State Department in Washington under Democratic US President Bill Clinton.
 She held the post from 1997 to 2001.

 Albright was a feisty diplomat in an administration reluctant to get involved in the major foreign policy crises of the 1990s – the Rwanda and Bosnia-Herzegovina genocides.
-When the US House of Representatives passed a resolution in April 2000 expressing its “deep regret” about the participation of the FPÖ in the Austrian government, Albright pointed out that the government was formed “by means of a democratic election” and “measured by its deeds ” should be.
+When the US House of Representatives passed a resolution in April 2000 expressing its “deep regret” regarding the participation of the FPÖ in the Austrian government, Albright pointed out that the government was formed “by means of a democratic election” and “measured by its deeds ” should be.

 Her autobiography, which was published in 2020, is entitled “Hell and Other Travel Destinations”.
 Albright explained the title at the time: “I repeated the sentence ‘Hell holds a place for women who don’t help other women’ so often that Starbucks had it printed on a coffee mug.”